Working Papers

 This paper studies how mortgage debt shapes the consumption response to cash transfers using an incomplete markets model with housing and long-term debt.
 Among homeowners, the model predicts those with mortgage debt have an average spending response over ten times larger than those without debt, and higher levels of leverage are associated with larger increases in spending.
 Responses in the model are found to be poorly correlated with income.
 By excluding many homeowners with debt, conditioning transfers on having low income reduces their efficacy in increasing aggregate spending.
 The opposite is predicted by a conventional heterogeneous agent model.

 This paper studies the accumulation of external public debt in low-income countries (LICs) after receiving debt relief from multilateral lenders.
 While LICs who received debt relief from the International Monetary Fund in the early 2000s generally lowered their external debt in the initial years of relief, many experienced fast resurgence in debt after borrowing limits were lifted in 2006.
 Using a difference-in-differences model, we find countries that benefited from the relaxation are more likely to experience a significant increase in their debt-to-GDP ratio.
 We quantitatively evaluate the effects of debt limit relaxation using a model of sovereign default with two types of debt: subsidized loans from multilateral institutions and non-concessional loans from the private market.
 The model is calibrated using data from Mozambique prior to its default in 2016, and we find that an impatient government is necessary to match the data on debt accumulation and investment.
-In the calibrated model, lifting limits on non-concessional borrowing results in a 17.1 percent loss in households' consumption-equivalent welfare.
-Furthermore, the welfare benefits of relaxing borrowing limits with a counter-factually patient government are relatively small.
+In the calibrated model, lifting limits on non-concessional borrowing results in an approximately 3 percent loss in households' consumption-equivalent welfare.
+Meanwhile, the welfare benefits of relaxing borrowing limits with a counter-factually patient government are about half are large.

 Works in Progress